 Today a generation of people are growing up with the mass of all human knowledge available to them from birth.
 No formal education is necessary.
 And the only need is a modern device with WiFi.

 However.
 Not all accessible information is equal.
 Which is why I created the AddOhms Electronics Tutorial Video series.
 Instead of teaching Electrical Engineering as an engineer to other engineers, I’ve created a series that uses simple language to explain electronics to anyone.
 And now the growing YouTube series, is available for sale on DVD!

 Sometimes the hardest lessons are the ones you have to learn multiple times.
 When getting started with Electronics circuits, there’s a handful of things that can ruin a day (or experiment.)
 Here are 6 mistakes I made when I got started, and mistakes I see in the beginner classes I teach.

-When your project needs a transistor there are tons of choices.
+When your project needs a transistor, there are tons of choices.
 Which makes answering the question “Which transistor should I use or buy?” a daunting task.
-Fear not, before wading through spec sheet after spec sheet consider of these 4 general purpose transistors.
+Fear not, before wading through spec sheet after spec sheet, consider one of these four general purpose transistors.
 Every electronics enginerd’s toolbox should have a few of each.

 Transistors are one of the most versatile discrete components in electronics.
 In digital circuits, they switch on and off while in analog circuits they are used to amplify signals.
 For most projects, they are used to turn on a load that would kill the I/O pin of a microcontroller or microprocessor.
 For most circuits either a BJT or MOSFET can be used, depending on the load current you need to switch.